Total Pageviews

 What It Was Like

-I remember that as a boy, my father and uncle used to give me a small taste of beer, but I didn’t like it.
-But I did like the feeling it gave me, the feeling of breaking a taboo and doing something that I shouldn’t.
+When I was only a boy, my father and uncle used to give me a small taste of beer, but it tasted wicked.
+I didn't like it.
+I did like the feeling it gave me--feeling as though I was breaking a taboo but with permission.

 My story isn’t one of a teenager gone bad.
 I stayed sober through high school.
 My downfall began when I joined the hometown boys in college.